tito-arch/BABC-2/content/posts/Tutorial for new blog writers/a-must-follow-bunnieabc-rules.md

       ![https://neilpatel.com/](/uploads/neilidea.webp)

     Follow them on YouTube and subscribe to their newsletter to be updated on the best practices of SEO and marketing strategies.
 10. Visit H-super tools for blog title generators and keywords.
-A research tool, just uses that website for ideas, and again don't copy-paste.
+A research tool just uses that website for ideas, and again don't copy-paste.
 11. Make sure you subscribe to Neil Patel. email newsletter you will thank me later